MarcoXAvante/EternalLoyalty/README.md

 ## Controls

+ - A to move left.
- - To move it is used W-A-S-D.
+ - D to move right.
+ - SPACE to jump.
+ - F1 to go back to start
+ - F3 to go back to start
+ - F4 to die and trigger die animation.
+ - F9 toggle debug.
+ - F10 God mode.

 ## Developers

  - Marc Avante - Programer and developer.
  - Andrea Doña - Art disegner and level designer.
- - Both taking the roll of managment.
+ - Both taking the roll of management.

 ## License